 I am of Bicolano origin.
-I grew up and went to school in the province, and as a typical ‘provinciano,’ my exposure to English was limited to the classroom, the unusual experience of being asked for directions by a foreigner, and, to my disgust, being compelled to speak the language at home.
+I grew up and went to school in the province.
+My exposure to English as a typical ‘provinciano’ was restricted to the classroom, the unique experience of being asked for directions by a foreigner, and when forced to speak the language at home.

 I’ve always disliked English classes.
-It had the same level of aversion to arithmetic as I do, and as a result, my foundation was never strong.
+It’s effect on me was similar to arithmetic, so my foundation was never strong.
 I never cared to learn the fundamentals of grammar, pronunciation, or diction, and my vocabulary was limited.
 Carrying on a conversation in English was impossible since I would avoid any opportunity.
 The lack of a solid foundation deprived me of the ability to correct myself if I made a mistake.

 A local radio station had a job opening after I graduated from college.
-The radio commercial became Pied Piper music to my ears, and one day I found myself compiling my résumé and a five-minute demo tape in which I played DJ, read the newspaper, and chatted about myself.
+The radio commercial became Pied Piper music to my ears.
+One day, I found myself compiling my résumé and a five-minute demo tape in which I played DJ, read the newspaper, and chatted about myself.
 “Bahala na,” I thought to myself.

-I waited a few weeks after submitting the demo cassette, but received no response.
-One day, a radio station ad announced that five radio jocks had been picked and that a contest to name them was underway.
+I waited a few weeks after submitting the demo cassette but received no response.
+One day, a radio station ad announced that they had already picked five radio jocks from the pool of candidates and that a contest to name them was underway.
 I decided to participate in the promotion and went to the radio station to turn in my submission.
 As I was ready to leave, the radio station’s manager approached me and said, “Your tone of voice sounds familiar.
 Did you send us a demo tape?”
 I responded with a brief yes.
-As I accompanied him to the recording booth, he said that there will be another vacancy for the DJ position and that he wanted to see if I would be a good fit.
+As I accompanied him to the recording booth, he explained that there would be another vacancy for the radio disc jockey and that he wanted to see if I would be a good fit.

 Six months, I told myself.
-I didn’t have a lot of time, and I needed assistance.
-I traveled to Manila in search of a program or school that may assist me, but they were all too pricey for a jobless recent graduate like me.
-I chose to work for my cousin’s company, but I was keen to improve my English.
+I didn’t have much time, and I needed assistance.
+I traveled to Manila in search of a program or school that might assist me, but they were all too pricey for a recent jobless graduate like me.
+I chose to work for my cousin’s company but was keen to improve my English.

-I told my friends and family that I was on a self-training program and that I needed their assistance, and I urged them not to laugh at me, but rather to accommodate me because I wanted to learn.
-It’s a good thing; everyone was helpful.
+I told my friends and family that I was on a self-training program and needed their help, and I urged them not to laugh at me but rather to accommodate me because I wanted to learn.
+I felt grateful that everyone was game.

 The first order of business was to learn the fundamentals of grammar.
 I didn’t know anything about the internet (which was launched in the Philippines by PHNet in 1994), so I requested another cousin to lend me her (high school) textbooks.
 While learning the fundamentals of grammar, I resolved to talk in English 24 hours a day, seven days a week.
-I was destined to make errors.
-I quickly requested that my family and friends correct me.
+I’m bound to make mistakes, so I asked my family and friends to correct me.
 They’d do it every two to three minutes (being purists and obsessive-compulsive about grammar, my friends made sure that I understood the rule I broke, and a penalty was set for a repeat offense.)

 I practiced pronunciation by imitating the DJs, but it wasn’t enough.
-Every weekend, I would rent ten Betamax tapes, all of which were American films.
-I’d put on a headset, play and pause, and copy the dialogues; if I was satisfied, I’d proceed on to the next dialogue/line.
+Every weekend, I would rent ten Betamax tapes, all American films.
+I’d put on a headset, play and pause, and copy the dialogues; if satisfied, I’d proceed to the following dialogue/line.
 The goal was to improve my pronunciation, reduce my accent, and learn intonation.
-With the exception of Fast Times at Ridgemont High (which I watched the pool scene over and again), I never truly watched the movies I rented; they were simply a tool for me to employ.
+Except for Fast Times at Ridgemont High (where I watched the pool scene repeatedly), I never honestly watched the movies I rented; they were simply tools for me to learn from.

-My friends noticed that my grammar and pronunciation had improved after two months of constant learning from books, listening to DJs, and replicating dialogue from movies.
-As a result, I was able to fix myself.
-However, I was still having difficulty with verbs, tenses, and prepositions; the only difference now is that I recognized what I was dealing with, and a targeted study may be conducted to remedy the issue.
+My friends noticed that my grammar and pronunciation had improved after two months of constant learning from books, listening to DJs, and imitating lines from movies.
+However, I was still having difficulty with verbs, tenses, and prepositions; the only difference now is that I recognized what I was having issues with, and a targeted study can remedy the issue.
 I didn’t worry too much because I knew I’d have time.

 My next objective was to improve my vocabulary.
-Every day, I would memorize five words, understand their meaning, use them in a sentence, and they would be mine for life (not knowing the meaning of the word or its synonyms and antonyms gave me restless nights).
-I realized I needed to work on my vocabulary because whenever I was in a conversation, I didn’t know what word to use or was having difficulty finding the correct one.
-I didn’t like the fact that I couldn’t express myself effectively and efficiently, especially when it was required.
+Every day, I would memorize five words, understand their meaning, and use them in a sentence, and they would be mine for life (not knowing the meaning of the word or its synonyms and antonyms gave me restless nights).
+I realized I needed to work on my vocabulary because whenever I was in a conversation, I didn’t know what word to use or had difficulty finding the correct one.
+I did not particularly appreciate that I couldn’t express myself effectively and efficiently, especially when required.

 We had an American visitor one day in the third month.
 It was an opportunity for me to practice, and during one of our chats, I couldn’t help but notice the American’s facial expression as he strained to understand what I was saying.
-I can’t remember what I said to him, but I realized I was thinking in Filipino, searching for the proper word or expression, and then translating it to English.
-It was a classic instance of lost in translation, and anything I said made no sense at all.
+I can’t remember what I said to him, but I realized I was thinking in Filipino, searching for the proper word or expression, and then translating it into English.
+It was a classic instance of lost translation, and anything I said made no sense.
 Solution: speak and think in English 24 hours a day, seven days a week.

 - Passed the grammar test (one made by a friend)